 Classic Luffa Scrambled Eggs

 The classic preparation is the most popular way to enjoy luffa with eggs, and for good reason.
-This method produces silky, tender eggs studded with sweet luffa pieces—the ultimate comfort food that reminds many of childhood dinners at grandma's table.
+This dish is a staple of classic Chinese home cooking, producing silky, tender eggs studded with sweet luffa pieces—the ultimate comfort food that reminds many of childhood dinners at grandma's table.

 Ingredients: